Goosse/exports-and-reports/readme.txt

 * Create and Manage Groups
 * Create and Manage Reports
 * Limit which User Roles have access to a Group or Report
-* Filter by Date
 * Ability to clear entire export directory (based on logged export files)
 * Daily Export Cleanup via wp_cron
-* Admin.class.php - A class for plugins to manage data using the WordPress UI appearance
+* WP Admin UI - A class for plugins to manage data using the WordPress UI appearance

 = Reporting =
+* Filter by Date
 * Automatic Pagination
 * Show only the fields you want to show
 * Pre-display modification through custom defined function per field or row